tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 * [Terraform azurerm Virtual Machine Scale Set module](https://registry.terraform.io/modules/tonyskidmore/vmss/azurerm/latest)
 * [Terraform Azure DevOps Scale Set Agent module](https://registry.terraform.io/modules/tonyskidmore/azure-devops-elasticpool/shell/latest)

 The child modules can be used separately if required.
+Once the Azure DevOps Terraform module has been updated to use an update [SDK][blocking-issue] then that can be used instead of the workaround of using [Terraform Azure DevOps Scale Set Agent module](https://registry.terraform.io/modules/tonyskidmore/azure-devops-elasticpool/shell/latest).

 This brings the functionality together in an all in one module with a number of examples that demonstrate how the module and VMSS can be used within Azure DevOps for self-hosted agents.
 The default behaviour is that the VMSS instances will be configured as Docker hosts, but that can be disabled if desired by setting the